MLP ETF (AMZA) Hits New 52-Week High

 For investors seeking momentum, InfraCap MLP ETF AMZA is probably on radar.
-The fund just hit a 52-week high and is up about 23.3% from its 52-week low price of $28.89/share.
+The fund just hit a 52-week high and is up 24.6% from its 52-week low price of $28.89/share.

 But are more gains in store for this ETF?
 Let’s take a quick look at the fund and the near-term outlook on it to get a better idea of where it might be headed: